 And keep in mind these etiquette rules for bridesmaids.

 Conveying a sincere apology can be tricky.
 So hire a professional apologizer, who can smooth things over with just words: In the spirit of good customer service, Southwest Airlines employs professional apologizers to talk to passengers who are undergoing delays or dealing with canceled flights.
 Their job is to deescalate aggravated passengers and ensure them that the airline is doing its best to get them to their final destination.
 If you’ve taken a flight in the past year, you know that this is a skill that’s in high demand.
 Visit Southwest.com to check for openings.
-And save yourself some grief by using the most reliable airlines.

 Water slide tester